2021 FIVB Women's Volleyball Nations League

 The 2021 FIVB Women's Volleyball Nations League was the third edition of the FIVB Women's Volleyball Nations League, an annual women's international volleyball tournament.
 This edition was scheduled to start earlier than the previous edition due to the 2020 Summer Olympics in July.
 It was held in between May and June 2021, and the final round took place at the Rimini Fiera in Rimini, Italy.

 United States won their third title in the competition, outlasting Brazil in the final.
 Turkey swept the third place match against Japan.
 Michelle Bartsch-Hackley claimed her second MVP title of the tournament.

+Teams

 Qualification

 In the 2019 edition sixteen teams qualified for the competition.
 Twelve of them qualified as core teams which could not face relegation.
 Other four teams were selected as challenger teams which could be relegated from the tournament.
 Canada as winner of 2019 Challenger Cup earned the right to participate in this tournament replacing Bulgaria, the last placed challenger team after the 2019 edition.